Amateur Photographer verdict

 One thing worth highlighting in particular is the intro price of this model, priced at $1199 / £1099 body only, it’s a £100 price drop compared to the RRP of the OM-5, in the UK at least.
 This makes the cheapest weather-sealed camera even cheaper, and this is in stark contrast to most other brands that are releasing new models with ever increasing prices.
 The Fujifilm X-S20, for example, is priced at $1299 / £1249 body only, and doesn’t feature weather-sealing.
 Another new model is the Nikon Z50 II, with 20MP APS-C sensor, but no weather sealing, and without the wide range of lenses.

 The OM System OM-5 Mark II is perhaps what the OM-5 should have been three years ago.
 USB Type-C has been around for a very long time now, and the new menus were introduced by OM in the OM-1, before the OM-5 was released.
 The OM-5 and OM-5 II are both great little cameras, and part of a great eco-system, but without any major advances in image quality or resolution, the OM-5 Mark II is not going to be a major upgrade for OM-5 users.
-Personally, I’m a big fan of OM cameras, and love the colours and image quality output from them, as I don’t personally need higher resolution image, but there will be many out there who see 20MP as a real deal breaker.
-If you’re a able to look past that, and want an easy to use weather-sealed camera that you can take with you on your travels and adventures, then the OM-5 Mark II will be an amazing companion.
+Personally, I’m a big fan of OM cameras, and love the colours and image quality output from them, as I don’t need higher resolution images, but there will be many out there who see 20MP as a real deal breaker.
+If you’re a able to look past that, and want an easy-to-use weather-sealed camera that you can take with you on your travels and adventures, then the OM-5 Mark II will be an amazing companion.

 Specifications